-Environment Recycling & Waste Watch the Epic Journey of a Spoon (Video) By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©. focal point Share Twitter Pinterest Email Recycling & Waste Plastics Zero Waste Washing the dishes is a much hated chore.
+Environment Recycling & Waste Watch the Epic Journey of a Spoon (Video) By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©. focal point Share Twitter Pinterest Email Recycling & Waste Plastics Zero Waste Washing the dishes is a much hated chore.
 But the rise of disposable dishes, eating utensils and cups comes with a different kind of cost.
 The process of making these use-once-and-toss items is no simple feat, and at times can use up more resources than the food you’re using them to eat.
 So, what goes into that plastic spoon?
 A new video from Greenpeace tells the story from the very, very beginning: It's a compelling case against disposable tableware.
 And this short film doesn’t tell the next chapter of the story—what happens to plastic cutlery when it get thrown in the garbage.
 These items are often so cheap to the consumer that they’re often free, but discarded plastics make up nearly 18 percent of all the garbage produced in the U.S., according to the Environmental Protection Agency.
 That’s not counting the items that get recycled, nor the stuff that never makes it to the landfill, and instead ends up as litter or ocean pollution.
 “We buy stuff for its convenience without realising that its production and destruction are not convenient at all,” writes Arin de Hoog on the Greenpeace blog.
 “The Story of a Spoon is an appeal for people to stop racing down the aisles.”
 Yes, that means more dishes if disposables are something you buy to use around the house or office.
 Or if you only encounter single-use items when eating on the or getting takeout, you can make a difference by refusing the free plastic.
 So, if you’ve already started toting around your sleek stainless steel water bottle, or your stylish insulated glass coffee thermos, why not also toss a metal spoon into your bag as well?